 In the “pony” scenario my father would have quietly cleaned away the pile of manure and then felt reasonably accomplished by finishing the task.
 He would not have been disappointed there was no pony, because he would have never expected one.

 I doubt any of this sounds very inspiring, especially to you who have set goals for the New Year and plan to keep them.
 I’m always impressed when I meet people who have lost weight, committed to a better diet and exercise or taken that trip that’s been on their bucket list.
 You have overcome lethargy and routine and improved your lives.
 That’s impressive.

 My plans for 2019 lack specifics, but I am nevertheless hopeful.
 Benjamin Franklin said, “Be at war with your vices, peace with your neighbors and let every New Year find you a better man.”
 That’s good counsel.
 Just try to be better.

 My father’s journey resulted in a life well lived.
 It was not one of great accomplishment and he did not leave behind a box-checked bucket list.
 But he left the horse stall clean, if you know what I mean, and did 10,000 other things that just needed to be done.

 That’s progress, and progress is linked with hope.
 If you are hopeful you will not be cynical.
-I have no specific resolutions for 2018, but I’m excited to find what the year will bring.
+I have no specific resolutions, but I’m excited to find what the year will bring.

 Let’s go forward and see what happens.